Skip to content

 Usage

-2. The extension will activate automatically
+2. The extension activates automatically

-3. Edit any .md or .yaml file
+3. Edit any .md or .yaml file — completions, diagnostics, and hints are live immediately

 Troubleshooting

-How to check if the LSP server is running
+Check if the LSP server is running

 1. Open the Output panel (View → Output or Cmd+Shift+U)